ONETS: Online Network Slice Broker From Theory to Practice: System Design

 \subsection{Regret Lower Bound}

 The performance of MAB algorithms can be measured by given metrics, namely regret.
 The regret denotes the difference in terms of rewards between actions played according to an arbitrary selection policy and the optimal selection policy aware of all reward distributions~\cite{lai1985}.
 Let us consider a player selecting a set of arms $\mathcal{K} \subseteq \mathcal{I}$ every round, such that the budget constraint is fulfilled (refer to constraint :budget of Problem~\texttt{ONLINE-SLICING}).
-Each arm $i \in \mathcal{K}$ is associated with a univariate known density function $f(x,\theta_i)$, where all $\theta_i\in\Theta$ are unknown parameters.
+Each arm $i \in \mathcal{K}$ is associated with a univariate known probability density function $f(x,\theta_i)$ , where $x$ is the random variable, all $\theta_i\in\Theta$ are unknown parameters and $\Theta$ represents the set of the reward distributions.
 Every time arm $i$ is pulled, it returns a reward $\upsilon_i$ drawn from $f(x,\theta_i)$ such that $\mu(\theta_i)$ is the mean of $\upsilon_i$.
 Let us now consider $\pi = \{\pi(t)\}_{t=1}^T$ as an arbitrary selection policy.
 The optimal cumulative reward is provided by selecting $|\mathcal{K}|$ arms with the highest reward, i.e., $\{i|i\in \{\sigma_1,\sigma_2,\cdots,\sigma_{|\mathcal{K}|} \}\}$, where $\sigma$ is a permutation vector of $\mathcal{I}$ following a reward decreasing order.
 Mathematically, it holds that the regret is obtained as